NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

 need to investigate and correct the issue.
 If you can't figure it out, please open an [issue](https://github.com/NetApp/FSx-ONTAP-monitoring/issues) in this repository.

 ### Add more FSx for ONTAP file systems.
-The way the program is written, it will automatically discover all FSxN file systems within a region, So, if you add another FSxN it will automatically attempt to ingest the administrative logs from it.
+The way the program is written, it will automatically discover all FSxN file systems within all the specified regions and accounts.
+If you add another FSxN it will automatically attempt to ingest the administrative logs from it.
-Unfortunately, it won't be able to, until you provide a Secret ARN for that file system.
+However, it won't be able to until you provide a Secret ARN for that file system.
+Or, if you have provided a default secret ARN those credentials will be used.

 The best way to add a secret ARN, is to either update the secretARNs file you initially passed to the CloudFormation script, that should be in the S3 bucket you specified in